-About On-premises gateway
+About on-premises gateway

-The on-premises gateway allows PowerApps and Power Automate to reach back to on-premise resources to support hybrid integration scenarios.
-The gateway leverages Azure Service Bus relay technology to security allow access to on-premise resources.
+The on-premises gateway allows Power Apps and Power Automate to reach back to on-premises resources to support hybrid integration scenarios.
+The gateway leverages Azure Service Bus relay technology to security allow access to on-premises resources.

-The gateway service must run on a local server in your on-premise location.
+The gateway service must run on a local server in your on-premises location.
 The server does not have to be the same one as the resources it will proxy access to, however it should be on the same local network to reduce latency.
 It does however need to be able to access the target resource with as low of latency as possible.
 Multiple application and flow connections can use the same gateway install.
 You can only install one gateway on a server.

 Use of stored credentials

 The gateway service creates an outbound connection to Azure Service Bus so there are no inbound ports required to be open.
 The outbound connection communicates on ports: TCP 443 (default), 5671, 5672 9350 through 9354.

-Most of the PowerApps and Power Automate licenses have access to use the gateway with the exception of some of the lower end Office 365 licenses (Business and Office Enterprise E1 SKUs).
+Most of the Power Apps and Power Automate licenses have access to use the gateway with the exception of some of the lower end Microsoft 365 licenses (Business and Office Enterprise E1 SKUs).

-Updates to the Data Gateway
+Updates to the data gateway

 Updates are not auto-installed for the on-premises data gateway.
 It's highly encouraged to remain current with the latest data gateway version as the updates to the gateway are released on a monthly basis.